quacksire/fastmap/README.md

 <img src="/docs/fastmap_icon.png" align="middle" alt="fastmap" />

 Fastmap is an efficient networking tool for linux.
-It combines the power of nmap, fing's api and much more.
+It combines the power of nmap, fing's api, tcpdump and much more.

 # Installation